 Augmented Reality isn’t a new trend, and there has been a significant improvement in this tech over a few years.
-Even though there are limitless applications, the major application I saw in the consumer tech is in e-learning.
-More and more startups are adopting AR to make learning modules.
+Even though there are limitless applications, the primary use I saw in the consumer tech is in e-learning.
+More and more startups are adopting AR to do learning modules.
 One such startup is Shifu, a Bengaluru-based startup.
 They have launched a few products [toys], and the one that extensively uses AR is their Orboot, an interactive AR Globe.

 Shifu Orboot Review – Interactive AR Globe

-Unboxing the Shifu Orboot was quite fun and the travel essentials kit reminded me of monopoly games.
+Unboxing the Shifu Orboot was quite fun, and the travel essentials kit reminded me of monopoly games.
 There’s a passport, boarding pass, and a guide.
-The globe wasn’t heavy, and it can be easily set up and of course, it needs to be done by a parent or an adult.
-There’s also a travel stamp that can be used to mark out the places that you visited [virtually].
+The globe wasn’t massive, and it can easily set up, and of course, it needs to be done by a parent or an adult.
+There’s also a travel stamp that can use to mark out the places that you visited [virtually].

 Setup & AR Explore

 It wasn’t hard to figure out what to do inside.
-All I had to do is to point the focus on to the respective stars which will then pop out different 3D figures like animals, food, monuments, etc. Selecting each character will give more information, and clicking on the light bulb gives interesting facts.
-You can always go back from it, and choose different characters, categories, and so on.
+All I had to do is to point the focus on to the respective stars, which will then pop out different 3D figures like animals, food, monuments, etc. Selecting each character will give more information, and clicking on the light bulb offers exciting facts.
+You can always go back from it, and choose different aspects, categories, and so on.

-I guess I’m not the only one who’d try to catch these characters? :p Well, they just disappear, and after a delay, they re-appear again.
-It’s like when you block the stars, they go off, and re-appear once the phone’s camera focuses again.
+I guess I’m not the only one who’d try to catch these characters? :p Well, they disappear, and after a delay, they re-appear again.
+It’s like when you block the stars, they go off, and re-appear once the phone’s camera focuses still.